AbdullahO/tspdb/installation.md

 ```sql
 CREATE EXTENSION tspdb;
 ```
-**Note:** the create extension command create the extension in the database only.
+**Note:** the create extension command creates the extension in the database only.
 You need to run that command on each database you want to use tspdb on.

 Finally, test your installation [here](installation.md#testing-tspdb) to make sure everything is working properly.